schnurrd/algolab/README.md

-# Repo with my solution of the Algolab course
+# Repo with my solutions of the Algolab course